 Examination conventions are the formal record of the specific assessment standards for the course or courses to which they apply.
 They set out how your examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of your award.
 They include information on: marking scales, marking and classification criteria, scaling of marks, progression, resits, use of viva voce examinations, penalties for late submission and penalties for over-length work.
-The full Examination Conventions for the Preliminary Examination in Human Sciences can be found on WebLearn at https://weblearn.ox.ac.uk/portal/site/:socsci:socanth:humsci:year 1/resources
+The full Examination Conventions for the Preliminary Examination in Human Sciences can be found on Canvas at https://canvas.ox.ac.uk/courses/17744